 Nutrient cycling occurs by a predator to prey interaction between the soil builder organism groups and their respective micrograzers or predators.
 These are your Flagellates, Amoebas, Beneficial Nematodes and Microarthropods.
 They are your next trophic level or organisms in the soil foodweb.
 As they graze on the bacteria and fungi they release their nutrients into the soil in bioavailable forms your plant can immediately absorb.
 In short, microbial poop feeds your plant!

 The first important group of organisms we refer to as the soil builders.
 These are your first trophic level of organisms, the bacteria and fungi.
 Both bacteria and fungi have specific functions they perform in breaking down organic matter while assimilating minerals and nutrients into their bodies.
-As predator to prey interactions occur in the soil, these nutrient stores are released to your plant.
 The bacteria play a role in soil building by forming the first stages of structure called microaggregation.
 As the soil develops, fungi bind together these microaggregates to form pore space called macroaggregation.
 These two actions create healthy soil structure that allow your soil to breathe.